 Caseback Inside Added:

 The above table, and data contained therein, is subject to Alpha Hands LLC Terms and Conditions

-I have found very few steel Vacheron Constantin 4072 (without any gold on case, bezel or crown).
-And across those that we see, we do not see the same dial twice.
-Again, I have not found many, so I expect we will see duplicates after additional research.
-While I list all seen below, I would caution that it is entirely possible, even likely, that some are redials.
+I have found very few all-steel Vacheron Constantin 4072 (without any gold on case, bezel or crown).
+Across those found, we do not see the same dial twice.
+I have not found many, so I expect we will see duplicates after additional research.
+While I list all seen below, I would caution that it is extremely likely that some are redials.

 – Tachymeter scale, Base Mile 400; 3 tone silver

 – Tachymeter scale, Base Mile 400; silver

 – Tachymeter scale, Base 1000; 2 tone silver

 – Minute track only; matte silver